-- Appointment by the heads of the Airbus Divisions and functions of their management teams; - Major investments/divestments; - Settling up and control of the implementation of the strategy for Airbus' businesses; - Airbus policy matters and management and organisational structure of the business; - Definition of the Company's financial performance and business performance strategy and targets; - ▶ Business issues, including the operational plan of the Company and its Divisions.
+- appointment by the heads of the Airbus Divisions and functions of their management teams; - major investments/divestments; - settling up and control of the implementation of the strategy for Airbus' businesses; - Airbus policy matters and management and organisational structure of the business; - definition of the Company's financial performance and business performance strategy and targets; - business issues, including the operational plan of the Company and its Divisions.

 It is also the forum where the information or requests for approval destined for the Board are discussed and approved.
 The CEO is the only Executive Director within the Board of Directors and represents the Company on the Board.
 But, depending on the respective topic, he usually asks the responsible Executive Committee Member to join him in the Board for presenting the financials (CFO), programme/product topics (Division head), HR matters (CHRO) or any other topic where a specialist is needed.
-This approach allows that the Board Members get to know the Executive Committee Members equips them to make judgements when it comes to decisions about key positions.
+This approach allows that the Board Members get to know the Executive Committee Members of decisions about key positions.

-4.2 Conflict of interest
+4.2 Conflict of Interest